Financial Breakdown: Costs of Getting a Real Estate License

 Avoiding Subagency in California Real Estate

-Given the potential risks and complexities of subagency, the real estate industry has grown to avoid it wherever possible.
-For example, the National Association of Realtors (NAR) amended its Multiple Listing Rules in the early 1990s to establish the concept of Multiple Listing Plus.
-Under these rules, the listing broker has the option of either offering a unilateral offer of subagency to the cooperating broker or simply sharing the commission without extending any offer of agency or subagency on behalf of the seller or the listing broker.
+Due to the risks and complexities of subagency, the real estate industry has moved to avoid it whenever possible.
+For example, the National Association of Realtors (NAR) amended its Multiple Listing Rules in the early 1990s to introduce Multiple Listing Plus.
+These rules allow the listing broker to either offer a unilateral subagency to the cooperating broker or share the commission without extending any agency or subagency offer on behalf of the seller or listing broker.

 The industry now commonly avoids subagency altogether, making it necessary for prospective real estate agents in California to understand these changes and deal with the accordingly.